Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor concerned aid you locate the corner so he can be much more assured that the work has actually been done appropriately.
-If he helps you, he will see the evidence you uncover and also will not later on be inclined to say a lot concerning it.
+It is consistently well to have the neighbor concerned aid you locate the edge so he can be a lot more ensured that the work has been done appropriately.
+If he assists you, he will certainly see the proof you uncover as well as will certainly not later on be inclined to say a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.